erikbeerepoot/slickrickco/_texts/2018-11-30-automatic-instance-provisioning.markdown.md

 {% endraw %}
 {% endhighlight %}

-Here, we're allowing `ssh` ingress, since we can easily tunnel Jupyter over ssh.
-Furthermore, the ansible provisioner will also leverage ssh to peform the configuration changes.
-We also allow ingress on the ephemeral ports, so we can use pip/conda/apt-get.
+Here, we're allowing both ephemeral ingress and ssh ingress.
+The former will allow us to use pip to install additional packages, the latter will allow us to login and provision the instance.

 Now, we create a configuration template for the deep learning EC2 instance we're going to create:

-{% highlight yaml  %}
+{% highlight terraform  %}
 resource "aws_instance" "deep-learning" {
   ami           = "ami-0688c8f24f1c0e235"
-  instance_type = "p3.2xlarge"
+  instance_type = "p2.xlarge"
+  key_name      = "erik-deep-learning"
-  security_groups = ["allow_ssh"]
+  security_groups = ["allow_ssh_and_ephemeral_ports"]
 }
 {% endhighlight %}

-We've chosen the `p3.2xlarge` instance type here, but you can change this to an instance type of your choosing.
-Note the referencing of the `allow_ssh` security group, this is necessary to configure the instance to use it.
+We've chosen the `p2.xlarge` instance type here, but you can change this to an instance type of your choosing (note that AWS limits may apply).
+Note the reference to the `allow_ssh` security group, this is necessary to configure the instance to use it.
+Further note that `key_name` must refer to a pre-existing key pair.
+You can create it in your credentials dashboard.

 Next, run: